benhoyt/benhoyt.github.com/writings/python-api-design.md

 We've talked a little bit about naming already, but naming is hard!

-When naming local variables, sometimes people use names that are too short.
-However, when naming API functions, normally I find people use names that are too long.
+When naming variables, sometimes people use names that are too short.
+However, when naming API functions, I find people usually use names that are too long.

-As we've seen, a library name already has the context of the module name as a prefix.
-So let's look at an example.
+As we've seen, a name in an API already has the context of the module name as a prefix.
+Let's look at an example.

 Imagine if Bob Just-Out-Of-Uni was designing Requests, and one of his lecturers had said "name a function to explain what it does".
 He heard, "name a function to explain everything it does", and wrote this:

 ```python
 # requests.py
 def send_get_request_and_receive_response():
     ...
 ```

 What's wrong with that?
 Well, the extra words don't add anything.
-In fact, they take away clarity: `requests.get` is easy to see and read, whereas with the longer name the important part, the "get", is hidden in the middle of the name.
+In fact, they take away clarity: `requests.get()` is easy to see and read, whereas with the longer name the important part, the fact that it's a "get" method, is hidden in the middle of the name.

 The word "request" appears twice, once in the module name and once in the function name.
 And then there's "send" and "receive response".
-But the entire point of the library is to send requests and receive responses, so that's unnecessary.
+But the entire point of the library is to send requests and receive responses, so that's unnecessary too.

 You're left with the short and sweet `requests.get` – perform a GET request – clear and succinct.
 You can't get any shorter than that.
 I mean, you could make it `requests.g` -- but that's just silly.